FraunhoferIVI/helyOS-demo-logistics-center/README.md

 <br>

 ## Yard and Missions Data
-Using the GraphQL language, you can programmatically access the complete yard data stored in the helyOS database.
+Using the GraphQL language, you can programmatically access the yard data stored in the helyOS database.

 [http://localhost:5000/graphiql](http://localhost:5000/graphiql)